WeTransfer/format_parser/README.md

 through all parsers by default, so if you are dealing with a file that is not "your" format - return `nil` from your method or `break` your Proc as early as possible.
 A blank `return` works fine too.

-The IO will at the minimum support the subset of the IO API defined in `ConstrainedIO`
+The IO will at the minimum support the subset of the IO API defined in `IOConstraint`

 Strictly, a parser should be one of the two things:

-1) An object that can be `call()`-ed itself, with an argument that conforms to `ConstrainedIO`
+1) An object that can be `call()`-ed itself, with an argument that conforms to `IOConstraint`
-2) An object that responsds to `new` and returns something that can be `call()`-ed with the same convention.
+2) An object that responds to `new` and returns something that can be `call()`-ed with the same convention.

 The second opton is useful for parsers that are stateful and non-reentrant.
 FormatParser is made to be used in threaded environments, and if you use instance variables you need your parser to be isolated from it's siblings in